Taiwan Strait

 - The entire strait is on Asia’s continental shelf.

-- 31 September 2022: Two U.S. Navy warships sailed through international waters in the Taiwan Strait, the first such operation since a visit to Taiwan by U.S. House Speaker Nancy Pelosi enraged China which regards the island as its territory.
+- Two U.S. Navy warships sailed through international waters in the Formosa Strait, the first such operation since a visit to Taiwan by U.S. House Speaker Nancy Pelosi enraged China which regards the island as its territory.

 Responses